What is Resource-Constrained Scheduling?

 2. Increases criticality of events

 If you look into “event chain methodology”, you’ll learn that critical event chains are a huge part of managing your schedule.
 As a brief recap, critical events are any events or chains of events that could damage your project the most.
-Essentially, these events could slow down your progress or cause other negative effects.
+Essentially, these events could slow down your progress or cause other negative effects for your scheduling project.

-While limited resource scheduling is highly useful, it will increase the criticality of events.
+While scheduling with limited resources is highly useful, it will increase the criticality of events.
 This means two things:

 - It increases the number of potentially critical events during the project cycle